Create Modal

 Property Options Explained:

-- Not Null: Ensures that the field cannot have null or empty values.
+- Not Null: Ensures the field cannot have null or empty values.

-- Optional: Allows the field to have null or empty values.
+- Optional: Allows the field to be null or empty.

 - Relation Key: Defines the field as a foreign key, linking it to another table.